 Note: click on times in the instructions to start a kitchen timer while cooking.

-In a large dutch oven or saucepan, brown the beef well on medium high heat, breaking it apart into small crumbles.
+In a large dutch oven or skillet, add the beef and onion on medium high heat, breaking it apart into small crumbles as it cooks, about 6-8 minutes.

 Add in the basil, oregano, fennel seeds, Kosher salt and crushed red pepper flakes and cook for an additional 30 seconds.